OctoText/OctoText/README.md

 SSL and TLS protocols are supported - you must enable SSL if you need to use it for your provider (TLS is the default).

-If you would rather receive email notifications in place of a text, then you should simply enter the user name and host address in the destination fields instead of the phone/gateway entries:
+If you would rather receive email notifications in place of a text, then you should simply enter the username and host address in the destination fields instead of the phone/gateway entries:

 <img width="300" alt="Email setting" src="assets/img/email.png">